Summer 2017 UW Germanics Newsletter

 Luke Wittingham, Graduate Student in French and Italian Studies: I focus my research on mapping queer diasporas in West Africa.
 I plan to publish extensive literature exposing the inhumane social formations targeting queer communities in Senegal.
 As an undergraduate I studied Spanish and French while teaching myself Wolof.
 After acquiring fluency in both Dutch and Swedish I became very interested in Germanics.
 German has become an important element of my graduate education.
 I initially… Read more

-Forthcoming: Editors: Sabine Wilke and Japhet Johnstone, Readings in the Anthropocene, Bloomsbury, 2017 See: http://www.bloomsbury.com/us/readings-in-the-anthropocene-9781501307775…; About Readings in the Anthropocene Readings in the Anthropocene brings together scholars from German Studies and beyond to interpret the German tradition of the last two hundred years from a… Read more
+Forthcoming: Editors: Sabine Wilke and Japhet Johnstone, Readings in the Anthropocene, Bloomsbury, 2017 See: http://www.bloomsbury.com/us/readings-in-the-anthropocene-9781501307775…; About Readings in the Anthropocene Readings in the Anthropocene brings together scholars from German Studies and beyond to interpret the German tradition of the last two hundred… Read more

 On Friday, March 31st, Germanics hosted an all-department luncheon in honor of our distinguished emeriti professors.
 Current faculty, students, and staff were joined by emeriti and friends Hellmut Ammerlahn, Charles Barrack, Diana Behler, Read more

 On Friday May 26 the Iota Chapter of The National German Honor Society, Delta Phi Alpha, welcomed seven new members.
 Members from the previous year were on hand to welcome the new inductees and to decorate Maibäume (May Poles)—somewhat later than the traditional date of May 1st, but Spring also came later this year.
 Additionally, member Niki Sohnly had Delta Phi Alpha pencils made for the occasion.
 Many thanks to all those involved!
-Prospective members of Delta Phi Alpha can check out… Read more
+Prospective members of Delta Phi Alpha… Read more

 Techies and Fuzzies: Why the liberal arts are at the center of innovation.
 Read the article about the panel in the Daily UW.